-- Since there is no distinction between personal and business assets in a sole proprietorship, problems may arise when it comes to transferring tangible assets.
+- Because there is no distinction between personal and business assets in a sole proprietorship, problems may arise when it comes to transferring tangible assets.
 For example, if the business has been operated from home or from a building on the owner's property, relinquishing the asset in a sale of the business is problematic.
 Similarly, the owner may wish to retain other assets such as vehicles or equipment for personal use.

 - By definition a sole proprietorship is typically a one-person business and as such the owner's skills and experience often constitute most or all of the value of the business.
 In this case, it can become an almost purely intangible asset sale which is very difficult to value.
-As an example, a financial consultant wishing to sell his or her business may place a high value on having an extensive client list, but clients may not value the skills and experience of a new owner as highly and decide to take their business elsewhere.
+As an example, a financial consultant wishing to sell their business may place a high value on having an extensive client list, but clients may not value the skills and experience of a new owner as highly and decide to take their business elsewhere.

 The other type of business sale, the share sale—also known as a stock sale, simplifies matters because you are selling the shares of the business rather than its assets.
 This can be an advantage because all of the business's liabilities are included in the sale; so as a seller, you are completely cleared of the business.